vedantt21/nos3-mantle/docs/wiki/Scenario_cFS.md

 ### Advanced Operations

 * Limit Checker (LC)
-  * Monitors table specific telemetry, called watch points
+  * Monitors table specific telemetry, called watch points.
-  * Evaluates action points, statements such as greater than a set value, and acts on them
+  * Evaluates action points, statements (such as greater than a set value), and acts on them.
 * Stored Command (SC)
-  * Relative Time Sequence (RTS) tables are used to simplify operations or actions on the vehicle
+  * Relative Time Sequence (RTS) tables are used to simplify operations or actions on the vehicle.
-    * An RTS can send a set of commands with varying time delays between them
+    * An RTS can send a set of commands with varying time delays between them.
-    * SC has no means to provide logic, thus must rely on LC's action points or an operator to fire them
+    * SC has no means to provide logic, and thus must rely on LC's action points or an operator to fire them.
-  * Absolute Time Sequences (ATS) tables are also available to essentially run various commands at a set time
+  * Absolute Time Sequences (ATS) tables are also available to essentially run various commands at a set time.
-    * These mimic an RTS except with real times for each command being present
+    * These mimic an RTS except that they use real times for the execution of each command which they contain.
-    * An ATS is usually leveraged for advanced science purposes to schedule future ground passes or collection periods
+    * An ATS is usually leveraged for advanced science purposes to schedule future ground passes or collection periods.

 ![Scenario cFS - LC SC](./_static/scenario_cfs/scenario_cfs_lc_sc.png)